Home Compare BNR.DE vs FPE3.DE

 Brenntag vs Fuchs: Which Stock Looks Stronger in 2026?

-Fuchs SE holds the cleaner structural position, with the lead spread across profitability and growth.
+Fuchs SE holds the cleaner structural position, with the lead spread across profitability and valuation.
 Brenntag SE does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is currently leaning toward Brenntag SE, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Fuchs SE, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
+Both peer scores are relative to the HDAX universe, making them directly comparable.

-Updated 2026-04-05
+Updated 2026-05-17

 INDUSTRY COMPARISON